Testimonials from Students, Employer Clients & ABLE Staff

 This training program prepares participants for jobs in medical office registration/administration, such as Patient Service Coordinator, Patient Access Representative, and Medical Office Administrator.

 I learned that Operation ABLE provides training and assistance to people who are fifty-five and older so they can return to the work force.
-I’ve since discovered they not only provide this; they also give you back your sense of worth, confidence, pride in yourself, motivation to return to the workforce, and support for community values.

 Beth Cabrera, Senior Managing Director